metrorailings/OwlBlog/content/posts/2022 -week-3-insights.md

 Cooper Rush taking these hits from the Giants.
 I really do think this guy is better than Dak.

 Now Rush is demonstrating he can read the blitz and throw hot routes when the situation is favorable.
 I think the Cowboys are in good hands here.
 Kudos to Kellen Moore for developing the quarterback too.

+Kellen Moore needs to be given some serious credit here for the concepts he's incorporating here.
+He's outwitting Wink.